2018 – A Year in Review

 Winter months are always quieter for me but I did shoot in Deer Park Hall and also manage to get to Folly Farm Centre twice in about 3 weeks!
 Firstly for Nicky and Jack’s musical wedding day and secondly for Hanni and Chris’s- the one with the craziest dance floor!

 Throughout December I photographed Sophie, Dan and their son in Delph woods, a maternity session, a couple session for married couple Aimee and Luke!

-Despite having such a busy schedule, I still managed to squeeze in second shooting around 10 times all over the country too and it’s safe to say I’ve made some fab friends in other wedding photographers this year.
+Despite having such a busy schedule, I still managed to squeeze in second shooting around 10 times all over the country too.
+It’s safe to say I’ve made some fab friends in other wedding photographers this year.
 On top of this, I was still working 3 days a week up until August when I handed in my notice at my job to go full-time with Honeydew Moments!
-Harriet, one of my June brides, I thank you for this, you gave me that pep talk and push to do this and I’m eternally grateful!
+Harriet, one of my June brides, I thank you for this.
+You gave me that pep talk and push to do this and I’m eternally grateful!

 This year has been a whirlwind of excitement and I already know 2019 is going to be one hell of a ride too!